enthought/edge-examples/external-app-example/deploy/README.md

 - A client ID from Edge (see above)
 - A `quay.io` username and password with access to the `quay.io/enthough/edge-external-app-demo` repo

-If it's your first time deploying the application, make sure you follow the steps below as they describe how to install and configure `kubectl` and the `terraform` CLI:

 ## Deploying Using Terraform

 1. Switch your namespace to `edge-dev`